fearphage/JsTestNode/README.md

-# JsTestDriver-Node
+# JsTestNode

+_Note: This is still under heavy development.
+Big changes may occur.
+Any help or suggestions would be greatly appreciated.
+Please fork, improve and request a pull._

-A JsTestDriver using Node.js instead Java.
+A [JsTestDriver](http://code.google.com/p/js-test-driver/) using Node.js

-Can be extended with any testing framework you want, as long as it can be put in one js file.
-The default (and only one included) is Jasmine.
+instead of Java.

+The included test framework is Jasmine.
+More frameworks may be supported in the future, but they would likely require a slight modification done to them.

-One advantage this has over the Java version (because you still need to install a "VM" in the form of Node to start _a server instance_) is that your development machines can execute the tests towards the server without needing Node.
+Your development machine can execute the tests towards the server without needing Node on that machine.
 There is a bash script available that sends off your tests and displays the results without ever needing Node.
-How practical is THAT! :)
+You can still choose to run your tests through Node (just like JsTestDriver lets you run the tests through the same file that starts the server), the bash script is optional.

 If you are on Windows, you will need Cygwin to run Node.js to start a server instance.
 And for the moment there are no Windows scripts or executables for the "development machine only" scenario, but that will hopefully change soon.
-You can still use the bash script inside Cygwin.
+You can still use the bash script inside Cygwin, as long as cURL is available.

 ## Set up a server